bofang98/ViSS-R1/README.md

 bash src/eval_bench_parallel.sh
 ```

-This evaluation flow is designed for parallel acceleration and requires at least 6 GPUs.
+This evaluation flow is designed for parallel acceleration and requires at least 6 GPUs for6 benchmarks.

 ## Notes